waku-org/specs/standards/core/rln-contract.md

 ### Withdraw the deposit

 Deposit withdrawal is subject to the following conditions:
-- The membership keeper MUST be able to withdraw their deposit.
+- The membership holder MUST be able to withdraw their deposit.
-- Any user other than the membership keeper MUST NOT be able to withdraw its deposit.
+- Any user other than the membership holder MUST NOT be able to withdraw its deposit.
 - A deposit MUST be withdrawn in full.
 - A withdrawal MUST fail if the membership is not in _ErasedAwaitsWithdrawal_.
 - A membership MUST become _Erased_ after withdrawal.